 I see too many people who spend hundreds on different supplements while their diet is utter garbage.
 Yes, pre-workout shakes are awesome, they help you work out harder, but all that extra work is wasted if your diet isn’t in check.

-An advanced bodybuilder can use a huge variety of supplements to enhance their workouts.
+Advanced bodybuilders can use a huge variety of supplements to enhance their workouts.
 I would not suggest buying a whole medicine cabinet full of supplements for most people.
 Save that money for high-quality meat and veggies.

 There are several supplements I do suggest everybody buys, however:

-Getting in enough protein is one of the hardest aspects of any bulking plan.
-Luckily, protein powder is a cheap and effective way to increase your protein consumption.
+Getting enough protein is one of the hardest aspects of any bulking plan.
+Luckily, protein powder is a cheap and effective way to increase protein consumption.
 I suggest you buy a good quality whey protein, as you will be drinking this a lot, and good casein, which is the perfect shake for before bed due to its slow release.

 It is nearly impossible to reach the recommended dose of all of the vitamins and minerals that your body needs through food alone.
 To do so would take an extreme level of planning and would cost a fortune day to do.
 This is where multivitamins come in.

 A good multivitamin covers you for most of your daily vitamins at a much more cost-effective price.

 There are other must-have workout supplements to consider.

 - Frozen veggies, meat, and fish are an easy way to keep costs down and stay prepared (fresh and organic are preferred).

 - Nuts are a great source of fatty acids; they also contain good protein levels.